jlee24282/NER_NN/README.md

-# Convolutional Neural Networks for Sentence Classification

-Train convolutional network for sentiment analysis.
-Based on "Convolutional Neural Networks for Sentence Classification" by Yoon Kim, [link](http://arxiv.org/pdf/1408.5882v2.pdf).
-Inspired by Denny Britz article "Implementing a CNN for Text Classification in TensorFlow", [link](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/).
-For "CNN-rand" and "CNN-non-static" gets to 88-90%, and "CNN-static" - 85%

-## Some difference from original article:
-* larger IMDB corpus, longer sentences; sentence length is very important, just like data size
-* smaller embedding dimension, 20 instead of 300
-* 2 filter sizes instead of original 3
-* much fewer filters; experiments show that 3-10 is enough; original work uses 100
-* random initialization is no worse than word2vec init on IMDB corpus
-* sliding Max Pooling instead of original Global Pooling
+# CNN, RNN CNN + RNN NER

+Train convolution neural network and recurrent neural network for named entity recognition with TAC data.

+To see the result with ner_cnn

+python2.7  ner_cnn.py

+To see the result with ner_rnn

+python2.7 ner_cnn.py

+To see the result of rnn + cnn

+python2.7 ner_rnncnn.py

 ## Dependencies
+* python 2.7
 * The [Keras](http://keras.io/) Deep Learning library and most recent [Theano](http://deeplearning.net/software/theano/install.html#install) backend should be installed.
 You can use pip for that.
 Not tested with TensorFlow, but should work.

+## Author of the code

+Jooyeon Jamie Lee & Kahyun Lee